AllenCell/napari-allencell-segmenter/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-aicssegmentation" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-allencell-segmenter" is free and open source software

 ## Issues